-TransAlta Renewables received \$480 million (AU\$515 million) of the proceeds from the offering through the redemption of certain intercompany structures.
+TransAlta Renewables received \$480 million (AU\$515 million) of the proceeds directly through the redemption of the Preferred Shares Tracking the Amortizing Term Loan and the redemption of preferred shares of TEA.
 An additional AU\$200 million was loaned to TransAlta Renewables by TEA.
 The loan bears interest at 4.32 per cent and will be repaid by Oct.
 26, 2022.
-The remaining proceeds from the offering were set aside for required reserves and transaction costs.
+On October 27, 2021, the Company repaid TransAlta Energy (Australia) AU\$17 million of the AU\$200 million principal upon demand.
+The remaining proceeds from the offering of the TEC Notes were set aside for required reserves and transaction costs.

 TransAlta Renewables used a portion of the proceeds from the redemption and the intercompany loan to repay existing indebtedness on its credit facility.
-The remaining funds will be used to fund future growth opportunities within TransAlta Renewables, including the acquisition of the Windrise wind project and the economic interests in the Ada cogeneration facility and the Skookumchuck wind facility.
+The remaining funds have been used to fund growth opportunities within TransAlta Renewables, including the acquisition of the Windrise wind project and the economic interests in the Ada cogeneration facility and the Skookumchuck wind facility.